Should You Have a Band or DJ?

 by Mike Carleo & Michael Saulpaugh

 It’s a very common question that we get a lot.
-And though there might not be a definitive answer, we can comfortably say there is an abundance of talent in both the wedding band and DJ categories today.
+And though there might not be a definitive answer, we can comfortably say talent is abundant in both the wedding band and DJ categories today.

-We’ll cover all the important things to consider as well as tips and tricks to look for and use when shopping for wedding entertainment.
+We’ll cover all the essential things to consider as well as tips and tricks to look for and use when shopping for wedding entertainment.

 – How large is their playlist?